edmugu/arduino_adjustable_power_supply/Rev_B/Jekyll_page/Updates.md

 # Simulation Updates

 For this revision, there have been more simulations for all the subcircuits.
-And to guarantee real-life performance, I decided to use LTspice, the simulator from "Analog Devices"/"Linear Technologies."
-They already have proper models for their device portfolio, so it would not be so hard to use this for this project.
+Moreover, to guarantee real-life performance, I decided to use LTspice, the simulator from "Analog Devices"/"Linear Technologies."
+They already have proper models for their device portfolio, so it would be easy to use this for this project.

 # Hardware Updates

 ## (1) Regulators vs. Controllers

 After debugging Rev. A, I noted that at the moment, there was no IC sold in Digi key that could output over >= 2 amps **with the same package**.
 That is when I realized that voltage controllers are more upgradeable than voltage regulators.
 The reason is that a voltage regulator is a voltage controller WITH a power transistor and current sense mechanism.
-So if you want to upgrade your voltage controller power supply to handle more power, you have to update the power transistor and current sense mechanism.
-And if you want to upgrade a voltage regulator, you hope there is an IC with the same package that meets your requirements.
+So if you want to upgrade your voltage controller power supply to handle more power, you just update the power transistor and current sense mechanism.
+Moreover, if you want to upgrade a voltage regulator, you hope there is an IC with the same package that meets your requirements.

-Also, while designing Rev A, I did not realize that the final linear voltage regular used **LM317** is very inefficient.
-It requires at least a 3-volts difference between the input and the output.
-That is when I can with the **MIC5157** voltage controller.
+Also, while designing Rev A, I realized that the final linear voltage regulator that used an **LM317** could be more efficient.
+Since it requires at least a 3-volts difference between the input and the output.
+And voltage controllers can have a smaller voltage drop between their input and output

 ## (2) Reverse Voltage Protection

-This is something that was not included on Rev. A at all, and it is important.
+This is something that was not included in Rev. A at all, and it is important.

 ## (3) Minimum voltage output